Duke-Translational-Bioinformatics/duke-data-service/README.md

 5. Integrate with containerization technology for managing research computing environments
 6. Manage research data workflows

-Please also look at repository `develop` branches to see commits that have not yet been merged into `master`.

 ## sub-repositories
 * https://github.com/Duke-Translational-Bioinformatics/duke-data-service-portal
 * https://github.com/Duke-Translational-Bioinformatics/duke-authentication-service